CSSS/wall_e/documentation/Working_on_Bot/README.md

 #### Step 1.
 Re-creating the docker base image
 You will need to recreate the base docker image if you
  * made changes to the wall_e/src/requirements.txt file or
+ * made changes to the wall_e/src/docker-requirements.txt file or
  * made changes to the CI/server_scripts/Dockerfile.base file

 Commands to Run
 ```shell